kemitchell/minipackage/minipackage.md

    within `README.md`.
 The tests use Node.js' built-in `assert` module.
    An `npm `README.md`.test` script extracts and run the tests.

+4. The package uses Semantic Versioning.
+The public API is exactly that which appears in README examples.

-4. All tests are end-to-end.
+5. All tests are end-to-end.
 If it is worth testing separately, it belongs in a separate minipackage.

-5. The package repository contains dotfiles, if any, only for configuring continuous integration and other testing services.
+6. The package repository contains dotfiles, if any, only for configuring continuous integration and other testing services.
 Those files are excluded from the published package using a `files` array in `package.json`.